Here are some answers to our most frequently asked questions:

 No. There are no artificial growth hormones in Canadian milk.
 Dairy farmers do not use them because they have not been approved for use by the Canadian government and many do not agree with them.

 In Canada we only really get fresh grass for 4-5 month of the year.
-In most people’s minds then our butter would technically be able to be called grass fed for those 4-5 months when the cows have access to fresh grass.
-The remaining months the cows do have a higher forage based diet then conventional cows however might not have those true fresh grass characteristics that show up in the summer month most evident by the yellow colour of the butter itself.
+In most people’s minds then our Organic Jersey milk would technically be able to be called grass fed for those 4-5 months when the cows have access to fresh grass.
+The remaining months of the year the cows do have a higher forage based diet then conventional cows but might not have those true fresh grass characteristics that show up in the summer months most evident by the golden yellow colour of the milk itself.